PASSIONLab/ELBA/README.md

   * This is a header only library, so there's no need to build it.

-# Build PASTIS
+# Build diBELLA
 -----

-To build PASTIS, you can clone or download the source from here
+To build diBELLA, you can clone or download the source from here
+  * mkdir build_release
   * cd build_release
   * cmake ..
   * cd ..